golang-crypto/concatkdf/README.md

   > ⚠️ Beware using untested algorithms ⚠️
   >
-  > There may be edge cases still not properly treated, specially when entering KMAC territory.
+  > There may be edge cases still not properly treated or tested, specially when entering KMAC territory.

 This implementation should theoretically work with any algorithm that implements Go's standard hash.Hash interface.
 However, only the following algorithms have been tested (shout out to @patrickfav for sharing the test vectors for these with the community):